 - CDC has been working very efficiently in the field of preventing Zika Virus infections for Pregnant Women.

 - Scientists under CDC (Centre for Disease Control and Prevention) have tried testing Zika Virus syndrome through antibodies.
 But as antibodies can live inside the blood for not more than 12 weeks so this was found to be of no use for pregnant infected women.

-- As per a research of CDC Zika Virus team, it was found that out of 1,751 zika pregnancy cases in 50 states of Columbia 91 babies were born with birth defects and only 8 cases were registered with miscarriage and stillbirth issues.
-So it was decisively confirmed by CDC that this threat of Zika Virus is not that sever.
+- As per research of CDC Zika Virus team, it was found that out of 1,751 zika pregnancy cases in 50 states of Columbia 91 babies were born with birth defects and only 8 cases were registered with miscarriage and stillbirth issues.
+So it was decisively confirmed by CDC that this threat of Zika Virus is not that severed.

 - CDC has now changed the usual testing recommendation for Zika Virus to Specific Zika Virus Test, as usual blood is unable to detect infection.

 - CDC has now introduced guidelines for testing the serum and urine of the pregnant women with Zika Virus Ribonucleic Acid (RNA ) and nucleic acid testing (NAT) to allow for early diagnosis of the Virus.
-If such tests shows positive, its declared to be a case of acute infection of Zika Virus.
-For such cases CDC has provided instructions to treat the infected using a strict medicinal rehab.
+If such tests show positive, its declared to be a case of acute infection of Zika Virus.
+For such cases, CDC has provided instructions to treat the infected using a strict medicinal rehab.

 - CDC has also introduced guidelines to treat pregnant women with vaccines so that they may not get infected with Zika Virus.